hajle/bluestarfish-decap/src/pages/en/contact.md

 ---
 layout: ../../layouts/DefaultPage.astro
+seo:
   seoTitle: Contact
   seoDescription: We will organize a holiday for you in Vietnam, Cambodia and Laos.
 intro: >
   Have questions about traveling to Southeast Asia?
 We will be happy to share our knowledge.